janikvonrotz/EverestCamp/README.md

 ## Longterm Task

+* On Page reload route.edit is denied -> rework redirect
 * Write Tests (waiting for ken rogers next book)
 * PDF Export of posts
 * Add sort and load more button to bootstrap table